 Every year, Northwood recycles thousands of tonnes of office waste, preventing it from going to landfill and helping to preserve acres of forest.

-The paper undergoes a process of transformation which involves mashing it to a pulp, filtering out contaminants and extracting the fibre, leaving us with our eco-label certified raw material.
+The paper undergoes a process of transformation which involves mashing it to a pulp, filtering out contaminants and extracting the fibre, leaving us with our 100% recycled raw material.

 ‘For every 30,000 tonnes of paper we recycle, 1,000 football pitches worth of forest are preserved.’